 Lasers for Flow Cytometry

-This method is a particularly powerful because it enables quick, precise, non-invasive data collection of many different parameters simultaneously – often utilising many different light sources during the same measurement, as well as fluorophore labels to enhance or better spatially restrict the signal by binding with specific constituent parts of the cell.
+This method enables quick, precise, non-invasive data collection of many different parameters simultaneously.
+It often utilises multiple light sources and fluorophore labels during the same measurement, to enhance or better spatially restrict the signal by binding with specific constituent parts of the cell.
 It is even possible to discriminate the measured cells in real time, allowing complex liquids to be electrostatically filtered on a cellular level.

 There are several requirements when considering a suitable laser for flow cytometry: